National Children's Orchestra of Great Britain: Notable alumni

-Governance and Leadership
+Governance and leadership

 The National Children’s Orchestras of Great Britain (NCO) operates as a registered charity (Charity No. 803026) overseen by a board of trustees.
-The board is chaired by Alison Mears, who provides strategic direction alongside the other trustees.
+The board is chaired by the newly appointed Michael Eakin who has been in post since February 2026, providing strategic direction alongside the other trustees.

 Day-to-day management is led by the Chief Executive, Sophie Lewis, who has been in post since 2018.

 From 2017 until spring 2025, the Artistic and Education Director was Catherine Arlidge MBE, who shaped repertoire and educational strategy before stepping down to take up a senior role with the City of Birmingham Symphony Orchestra.